miguelgrinberg/Flask-SocketIO/docs/index.rst

     def handle_my_custom_event(json):
         emit('my response', json, callback=ack)

 When using callbacks the Javascript client receives a callback function to invoke upon receipt of the message.
 When client calls the callback function the server is notified and invokes the corresponding server-side callback.
-The client-side can pass arguments in the callback function, which are transferred to the server and given to the server-side callback..
+The client-side can pass arguments in the callback function, which are transferred to the server and given to the server-side callback.

 Another very useful feature of SocketIO is the broadcasting of messages.
 Flask-SocketIO supports this feature with the ``broadcast=True`` optional argument to ``send()`` and ``emit()``::